Cooking with the Impressionists

 Recreate dishes straight from the recipe collections of the French Impressionist painters and, while you cook, learn more about their life and works.
 Price includes short visual presentation, glass of wine, all ingredients and recipes.

 You’ll explore French Impressionism, and celebrate the good life so joyously captured by the Impressionists, with hands-on cooking classes led by a professional chef and an art historian.
 Join one workshop or all four over the course of the year—once you’ve done one, you’ll be sure to want to do more!
-This year’s series includes all-new material and new artists after previous year’s very popular sell-out workshops.
+Our 2020 series includes all-new material and new artists after previous year’s very popular sell-out workshops.

 Cooking with the Impressionists: Claude Monet